jhap1982/giveituruguay/2002/2002-12-31 - The Joint at Hard Rock Hotel, Las Vegas, NV, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Otherside
+6. Otherside
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Soul to Squeeze
+11. Soul to Squeeze
-Parallel Universe
+12. Parallel Universe
-Don't Forget Me
+13. Don't Forget Me
-London Calling tease
+14. London Calling tease
-Right on Time
+15. Right on Time
-I Could Have Lied
+16. I Could Have Lied
-Can't Stop
+17. Can't Stop
-Californication
+18. Californication
-Venice Queen
+19. Venice Queen
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-Search and Destroy
+22. Search and Destroy
-Outro Jam
+23. Outro Jam

 ## Notes